LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 1. Previous target in the active context.
 2. Next target in the active context.
-3. Previous horizontal peer at the active canonical hierarchy depth.
+3. Previous horizontal peer at the active authored heading level, or previous structural sibling when the active context is unheaded.
-4. Next horizontal peer at the active canonical hierarchy depth.
+4. Next horizontal peer at the active authored heading level, or next structural sibling when the active context is unheaded.
 5. Broaden to the structural parent.
 6. Narrow to the structural child on the current target's path, or advance to the next qualifying deeper context when that path has no child.